MEOW & LULU™

 Meow Lives up to his Name

 Meow is a great communicator:

-he meows for a dawn breakfast
+he meows for an early breakfast

 he meows to call Lulu downstairs

 he meows for a back rub

 he meows as loudly as he can.

 he meows at the catflap.